 7. Audio Tag

-With this web-based, music recognition software tool, you need only upload an audio track or paste the URL of the audio clip and it will identify it for you.
+With Audio Tag, a web-based music recognition software tool, you need only upload an audio track or paste the URL of the audio clip and it will identify it for you.

 The audio clip has to be between 15-45 seconds duration for it to begin identification of the same.